numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 *indexed* using square brackets, which allows the use of Python's slice syntax in the arguments.

-\ **LOGICOPS**: & or \| in NumPy is bitwise AND/OR, while in MATLAB &
+\ **LOGICOPS**: & or \| in NumPy is bitwise AND/OR, while in Matlab &
 and \| are logical AND/OR.
-The difference should be clear to anyone with significant programming experience.
 The two can appear to work the same, but there are important differences.
-If you would have used MATLAB's & or \| operators, you should use the NumPy ufuncs logical\_and/logical\_or.
+If you would have used Matlab's & or \| operators, you should use the NumPy ufuncs logical\_and/logical\_or.
 The notable differences between MATLAB's and NumPy's & and \| operators are: